-(c) has interests that may be substantially affected by the employee's performance or nonperformance of his or her official duties or has the appearance of being substantially affected.
+(c) has interests that may be substantially affected by the employee's performance or nonperformance of their official duties or has the appearance of being substantially affected.

-Employees cannot accept anything of value from any person, agency, or company that is in any way affected, or even appears to be affected, by the employee 's
+Employees cannot accept anything of value from any person, agency, or company that is in any way affected, or even appears to be affected, by the employee 's performance of their duties.